-It should also be noted, that residual lands to the North, South and West contain rural residential and general residential development and are considered 'cleared and managed lands', and pose no threat to the subject development.
+It should also be noted, that residual lands to the North and East contain rural residential and general residential development and contain large areas that are generally considered 'cleared and managed lands', and pose no threat to the subject development.

 As such, the major bushfire risk to the subject development will mainly be from the persistent bushfire vegetation hazard contained within the adjoining lands, however the retention / regeneration of riparian zones within the allotment will see some linkages to vegetation within the subject site.
-The central riparian zone within the subject site may become continuous forest vegetation, and link with persistent forest vegetation within the adjacent allotments to the North East.
+The central riparian zone within the subject site may become continuous forest vegetation, and link with persistent forest vegetation within the adjacent allotments to the North - North East.

-The major bush fire hazard and associated risks to future residential development on the subject site are still located within adjacent lands to the North East - East.
+The major bush fire hazard and associated risks to future residential development on the subject site are still located within adjacent lands to the South & West.

-Utilising the standard Risk Management Matrix (as per 'Bushfire Risk Management Planning' guidelines of 'Likelihood and Consequence' - AS/NZS 4360-2004) the risk would be considered MEDIUM (Likelihood of UNLIKELY and Consequence of MAJOR).
-This assessment would place this development within a similar risk level as the adjoining residential areas of 'Bargo East Village' (i.e. Asset No. 103) and other villages / similar development within this LGA.
+Utilising the standard Risk Management Matrix (as per Bushfire Risk Management Planning guidelines of 'Likelihood and Consequence' - AS/NZS 4360-2004) the risk would be considered VERY HIGH (Likelihood of LIKELY and Consequence of MAJOR).
+This assessment would place this development within a similar risk level as the adjoining residential areas of 'Bargo Village West' and other villages / similar development within this LGA.